-I decided to research knitting statistics, and I discovered some fascinating pieces of information.
-There’s plenty of knowledge to be found!
+I decided to research knitting statistics,.
+There’s plenty of knowledge!

 Statistics on things like interest in knitting over time, stats on the health benefits of knitting and what are the age groups and knitting trends.